DioxusLabs/dioxus/packages/cli/docs/src/cmd/translate.md

 # Translate

-`dioxus translate` can translate some `html` file into a Dioxus compoent
+`dx translate` can translate some `html` file into a Dioxus compoent

 ```
 dioxus-translate
 Translate some source file into a Dioxus component

 USAGE: